Ready to Die - Until Not

 The challenges at the end of life often involve infections, antibiotics, hospital admissions, feeding and fluids.
 Questions about introducing, continuing, or stopping treatment.
 Managing pain.
 Discussing what comfort really means.

-We can’t predict what’s ‘best’ at the end.
-But we can prepare our loved ones with understanding, reassurance, and compassion.
+We can’t predict what’s ‘best’ but we can prepare our loved ones with understanding, reassurance, and compassion.
 And that’s where the Non-Guilt Declaration comes in - a way to help families breathe a little easier when the hardest decisions arrive.

 A DNR tells doctors what not to do.
 A Non-Guilt Declaration tells families: It’s okay.
 You don’t have to carry the guilt.
 Be kind to yourself and choose peace.